ReBuildATL

 Breaking barriers VIDEO

-The goal of the Community Clean Energy Coalition Prize is to help community coalitions—made up of nonprofits, city governments, school systems, and other community organizations—come together to address a local clean energy opportunity or inequity.
-Strategies may include student education, workforce trainings, or implementation of new technologies that align with the goals of the White House’s Justice40 Initiative.
+The goal of the Department of Energy's Community Clean Energy Coalition Prize was to help community coalitions—made up of nonprofits, city governments, school systems, and other community organizations—come together to address a local clean energy opportunity or inequity.
+Strategies included education, workforce trainings, or implementation of new technologies that align with the White House’s Justice40 goals.

-The DOE Community Clean Energy Coalition (CCEC) Prize is directed and administered by the National Renewable Energy Laboratory and is funded by the U.S. Department of Energy’s (DOE’s) Office of Energy Efficiency and Renewable Energy (EERE).
-The ReBuildATL Coalition was one of ten coalitions selected through a nationwide competition for both the Phase One and Phase Two CCEC Prize.
+The DOE Community Clean Energy Coalition (CCEC) Prize was directed and administered by the National Renewable Energy Laboratory and funded by the U.S. Department of Energy’s (DOE’s) Office of Energy Efficiency and Renewable Energy (EERE).
+The ReBuildATL Coalition was one of ten coalitions selected through a nationwide competition for the Phase One, Phase Two and Phase Three CCEC Prize.

 JUSTICE40 INITIATIVE